 \subsection{Braces and trusses}

-In modern theoretical and mathematical physics, the Yang-Baxter equation plays a very important role.
-The Yang-Baxter equation originates in the study of exactly solved models in statistical mechanics \cite{Baxter1} and in the work of interaction problem for particles \cite{Yang}.
+In modern theoretical and mathematical physics, the Yang-Baxter equation plays a fundamental role.
+The Yang–Baxter equation has its origins in the study of exactly solvable models in statistical mechanics \cite{Baxter1} and in Yang’s investigation of interacting particle systems \cite{Yang}.
 The investigation into the set-theoretical solutions of the Yang-Baxter equation was pioneered by V. G. Drinfeld \cite{Drinfeld} and pursued by several authors \cite{Etingof,LJ,TG}.

-In \cite{Rump}, W. Rump introduced braces as a generalization of radical rings, which provide non-degenerate involutive set-theoretic solutions of the Yang-Baxter equation.
-Then in \cite{Cedo}, F. Ced\'o, E.Jespers and J. Okni\'nski defined left braces.
-For more work on braces and the set-theoretical solutions of the Yang-Baxter equation, we refer to \cite{Rump1,Cedo1,SM}.
-Recently, L. Guarnieri and L. Vendramin introduced the notion of skew braces, which is the non-abelian version of braces.
-Then D. Bachiller proved that all non-dengenerate set theoretic solutions of the Yang-Baxter equation can be constructed using skew braces \cite{BA}.
+In \cite{Rump1}, W. Rump introduced braces as a generalisation of radical rings, which yield non-degenerate involutive set-theoretic solutions of the Yang–Baxter equation.
+Subsequently, in \cite{Cedo}, F. Cedó, E. Jespers and J. Okniński defined left braces.
+For further developments on braces and their connection to set-theoretic solutions of the Yang–Baxter equation, we refer to \cite{Rump1,Cedo1,SM}.
+More recently, L. Guarnieri and L. Vendramin introduced the notion of skew braces, which generalise braces to the non-abelian setting.
+Later, D. Bachiller proved that every non-degenerate set-theoretic solution of the Yang–Baxter equation can be constructed from skew braces \cite{BA}.

-To understand how two group operations are bound together into a skew brace, a new algebraic system called skew truss was proposed by T. Brezezi\'nski \cite{TB2}.
-More recently, the notion of Rota-Baxter system of groups was introduced as the skew truss corresponding of Rota-Baxter groups \cite{ZH}.
+To understand how two group operations interact in a skew brace, T. Brzeziński \cite{TB2} proposed a new algebraic system, called a skew truss.
+More recently, the notion of a Rota-Baxter system of groups was introduced as the skew truss analogue of Rota-Baxter groups \cite{ZH}.